Tricollegiate Membership in Paediatric Dentistry (MPaed Dent)

-The Diploma of Membership in Paediatric Dentistry (MPaed Dent) is a tri-collegiate exam, run by the Faculty of Dental Surgery of the Royal College of Surgeons of England (RCS) with the dental faculties of the surgical colleges in Edinburgh and Glasgow.
+The Diploma of Membership in Paediatric Dentistry (MPaed Dent) is a tri-collegiate specialty membership exam, run by the Royal College of Surgeons of Edinburgh (RCS Ed).

 - To be eligible to enter for the exam all candidates must provide certified evidence of possession of a primary dental qualification that is acceptable to the colleges.